bpholden/lickRemoteObserving/README.md

             ```
 		- **On MacOS** (optional) If you use the MacOS builtin VNC
           viewer, you can optionally save the password by clicking the
-          box that says "Save Password"
+          box that says "Remember Password"

 - **Soundplay Configuration:** For compatible systems, uncomment the